pyca/cryptography/docs/x509/reference.rst

         :type: bytes

-        A value derived from the public key used to verify the certificate's signature.
+        The binary value of the identifier.

     .. attribute:: digest

         :type: bytes

         The binary value of the identifier.
+An alias of ``key_identifier``.

     .. classmethod:: from_public_key(public_key)